robbtraister/fusion/documentation/recipes/messaging-between-components.md

 ## How to message
 Let's say we have an urgent need for our movie summary application: users are telling us that when they're reading the plot of a movie, it's distracting to see a list of so many other great movies in the sidebar.
 So we want to hide the list of movies when the plot of a movie is shown, and display it only when the plot is hidden.
 The only problem: the `MovieList` lives in a different component than the `MovieDetail`, which is where we toggle the plot to be hidden or shown!
 Does this sound like a use case contrived to prove a point?
 You betcha!

-The `@Consumer` decorator offers two simple utility methods to help us send and receive messages between components: `dispatchEvent` and `addEventListener`.
-These methods mimic the methods of the same name that are included on browser DOM nodes; the difference is that these methods are invoked on React components wrapped by the `@Consumer` decorator, not DOM nodes.
+The `Consumer` provides two simple utility methods to help us send and receive messages between components: `dispatchEvent` and `addEventListener`.
+These methods mimic the methods of the same name that are included on browser DOM nodes; the difference is that these methods are invoked on React components wrapped by the `Consumer`, not DOM nodes.

 The first thing we'll want to do is to dispatch an event from our `MovieDetail` component whenever the plot of our movie is hidden or shown.
 That's easy enough, we'll just add a couple lines to the `togglePlot` method in our component: